-4.4 Using LW and Discharge to Describe Stream Width
+4.4 Using LWD and Discharge to Describe Stream Width

-There are comparably large Pearson correlation coefficients for the relationships between wood and width as well as discharge and width for spring-fed streams, implying both are important descriptive factors for stream width.
-There is, however, a $\ln \ln n$ correlation between discharge and wood length with Pearson correlation coefficient of 0.44, indicating that the two parameters do not contain totally unique information but do contain a significant amount of unique information.
-Since discharge and wood length are both significant descriptors for stream width and contain unique information, we examine a model for stream width incorporating both parameters.
+255 There are comparably large Pearson correlation coefficients for the relationships between wood and width as well as discharge and width for spring-fed streams, implying both are important descriptive factors for stream width.
+There is, however, a ln-ln correlation between discharge and wood length with Pearson correlation coefficient of 0.44, indicating that the two parameters do not contain totally unique information but do contain a significant amount of unique information.
+Since discharge and wood length are both significant descriptors for stream width and contain unique information, we examine a model for stream width and contain unique information, we examine a model for stream width incorporating both parameters.
 Full results for all tested models are shown in Table 2.
-For all cases, model ranking is very similar for AICc and Adjusted R^2 .
+For all cases, model ranking is very

 For all spring-fed streams, model fittings of parameter a in model three and a and c in model 5 are indistinguishable from 1, making models 3, 4, and 5 nearly identical, so we discuss only models 1, 2, and 4.
-Model 4 performs significantly better than models 1 and 2, as demonstrated by a high adjusted R^2 and a low AICc value in Table 2.
-There is still a significant probability that model 1 or 2 could be the most effective model (36% and 23% respectively), though, since models 1 and 2 resemble model 5 very closely.
-For spring-fed streams with an average width less than 30 m (the group of streams which are close to or narrower than available LW), models 3 and 4 are indistinguishable and models 2 and 5 are indistinguishable, so we discuss only models 1, 2, and 3.
-Model 1 (based only on discharge), drops in significance from an adjusted R^2 of 0.25 to 0.16 while all other models rise in significance, most notably model 2 which rises from adjusted R^2 of 0.29 to 0.62.
-This trend is preserved in AICc values, which indicate that model 2 (based only on LW length) is the highest-performing model for spring-fed streams narrower than 30 m.
+Model 4 performs significantly better than models 1 and 2, as demonstrated by a high adjusted $R^2$ and a low AICc value in Table 2, although there is still a significant probability that model 1 or 2 could be the most effective model ( 36% and 24% respectively).
+This is unsurprising given 265 that models 1 and 2 resemble model 5 very closely.
+For spring-fed streams with an average width less than 30 m (the group of streams which are close to or narrower than available LWD), models 3 and 4 are indistinguishable and models 2 and 5 are indistinguishable, so we discuss only models 1, 2, and 3.
+Model 1 (based only on discharge), drops in significance from an adjusted $R^2$ of 0.25 to 0.16 while all other models rise in significance, most notably model 2 which rises from adjusted $R^2$ of 0.29 to 0.62.
+This trend is preserved in AICc values, which indicate that model 2 (based only on LWD length) is the 270 highest-performing model for spring-fed streams narrower than 30 m.